Yi0416/Yi0416.github.io/README.md

 # Yi0416.github.io
-A personal protfolio of Yi0416.
+A personal portfolio of Yi0416.

 ## CONTENTS
 Index page and resume page have been implemented.
 The short biography is fictitious and need to be replaced.